Fixed-Parameter Algorithms for the Kneser and Schrijver Problems: Introduction

 Consider next the case where every large color class of the input coloring has a popular element.
 Here, the `element elimination' algorithm identifies with high probability a color $i$ of a large color class and an element $j$ that is popular on its vertices.
 If all the vertices colored $i$ include $j$ then we can safely look for a monochromatic edge in the subgraph of $S(n,k)$ induced by the cyclic ordering of $[n]$ without the element $j$, as this means that the size of the ground set and the number of colors are both reduced by $1$.
-However, for the scenario where the color class of $i$ involves vertices $A$ that do not include $j$, we prove, as in~\cite{Haviv22}, that such an $A$ is disjoint from a random set from the color class of $i$ with a non-negligible probability.
-Note that the analysis in this case again employs the ideas applied by Istrate et al.~\cite{IstrateBC21} (see Lemma~\ref{lemma:at_least_gamma}).
+However, for the scenario where the color class of $i$ involves vertices $A$ that do not include $j$, we prove that such an $A$ is disjoint from a random set from the color class of $i$ with a non-negligible probability.
+Note that the analysis in this case again employs the ideas applied by Istrate et al.~\cite{IstrateBC21} (see Lemma~\ref{lemma:at_least_gamma} and Corollary~\ref{cor:at_least_gamma}).
 Then, when such a set $A$ is found by the algorithm, we can go back to the subgraph of the run of the `element elimination' algorithm that identified the color of $A$ and find a neighbor of $A$ from this color class using random samples.
+The full description of the algorithm and its analysis are presented in Section~\ref{sec:algo}.